TheMarex/ba-thesis/text/5_stabilizer.md

 The control strategy of the chest pose is straight forward: Given the reference roll angle $\phi^d$ and reference pitch angle $\theta^d$ compute the differences to the actual angles $\phi$ and $\theta$.
 The main problem in a real robot is to obtain the actual global pose of this frame.
-The proposed methode is to use a Kalman filter to estimate the pose from the joint position and accelerometers.
+The proposed method is to use a Kalman filter to estimate the pose from the joint position and accelerometers.
-We did not implement this methode in simulation, as it is easy to obtain the exact pose from the simulator.
+We did not implement this method in simulation, as it is easy to obtain the exact pose from the simulator.
 To prevent rapid movements of the chest that cause large accelerations, a dampening controller is used.
 The angles $\Delta \phi$ and $\Delta \theta$ can be calculated by the following equations: